microsoft/DeepSpeed/docs/_tutorials/getting-started.md

 `VAR=VAL` entries.
 The DeepSpeed launcher will look in the local path you are executing from and also in your home directory (`~/`).
-If you would like to override the default name of this file with your own, you can specify this with the environment variable, `DEEPSPEED_ENV_FILE`.
+If you would like to override the default name of this file with your own, you can specify this with the environment variable, `DS_ENV_FILE`.
 This is mostly useful if you are launching multiple jobs that all require different variables.

 As a concrete example, some clusters require special NCCL variables to set